Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Password/README.md

 With the following code you can set initial password and also have a possibility update it via the Form Browser.

+In the next lesson we would investigate why we shouldn't store password as a plain text in the storage and how we can make our password storage more secure.